 Right Power Tube Red Plating

 The red plating is caused by too much heat from too many electrons pounding the plate.
 The cool blue glow is caused by electrons colliding with gas molecules.

 Measure Bias With the Output Transformer Resistance Method

-1. With a powered and warm amp measure the output transformer center tap voltage and both power tube plate voltages at pin 3.
+1. With a powered and warm amp, measure the output transformer center tap voltage and both power tube plate voltages (usually pin 3).

 2. Subtract the plate voltage from the center tap voltage to get the output transformer voltage drops for both tubes.

 3. Turn off the amp and measure the resistance in ohms from the center tap to the power tube plates.

 4. Divide the voltage drop by the resistance to get the bias current.

 Measure and record the plate voltage, voltage drop between the center tap & both power tube plates and the resistance between the center tap & both plates.
 You only have to measure the resistance once for the life of the transformer.